aashishvanand/airport-data-js/INSTRUCTIONS_NODE.md

 # Airports - Node.js Usage Instructions

-This document provides step-by-step instructions on how to use the `airports-nodejs` library in a Node.js environment.
+This document provides step-by-step instructions on how to use the `airports-js` library in a Node.js environment.

 ## Table of Contents